p2pu/detroit-digital/_guide/05_choose-a-learning-resource.md

 title: "Choose a Learning Resource"
 ---

 Creating a learning circle with our tools can be very quick once you have gathered the information you need.
-Choosing a course can be the hardest part.
-Here are some tips to help.
+For this program we will be using Tech Goes Home Curriculum as our course material.
+However we hope that you will want to use your new facilitation skills again so we have also compiled some tips on how to choose other learning resources.

 Many facilitators use free online courses for subject material because they are designed in a linear format that is easily adaptable to group study.
 While these so-called MOOCs ("Massive open online courses") work quite well as the content basis for learning circles, there is a broad world of openly-available information that comes in all shapes and sizes.
 With some time and practice, nearly any learning resource can be adapted to the learning circle model, from YouTube playlists to books.